owlet42/kubeflow-docs/docs/install/tkgs.rst

 Configure pod permission and security policy
 --------------------------------------------

-For your first time deployment, you may need to configure pod permission and security policy in order to create and configure new pods.
+For your first time deployment, you need to configure pod permission and security policy in order to create and configure new pods.
-This is important because pod creation is needed for many Kubeflow functions, such as Notebook Server creation.
+This is important because pod creation is needed for many vSphere Enterprise Kubeflow functions, such as Notebook Server creation.

 To check your own user profile: